05satyam/nonconvexoptimizationfunclib/README.md

 # Contributing
 * Contributions to the Non-Convex Optimization Library are welcome! please contact on satyam101905@gmail.com
+* Create fork of the repository and submit a pull request.
+We will review the changes and enhancements and then we will live the changes.
+Thank you

 #Why we designed this package?
 * During my MS thesis(CSU Fresno) in metaheuristics algorithm design and optimization, I searched for several complex non-convex testbeds to test the newly designed algorithm.